lujke-dunn/APELang/README.md

 # APELang Interpreter

-An interpreter of the Monkey programming language based off of Thorsten Ball's Book "Writing an Interpreter in Go".
+An interpreter of the Monkey and Lox programming language.

 ## About APELang